JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   against two of the harmonics for the 1&nbsp;&times;&nbsp;2 surface from above.
 This grouping counterposes not man and nature but analytical solutions to physical equations
-    against the phenomena as we observe them in the real-world.
+    against the phenomena as we observe them in the world.
 Universal laws vs ephermeral realities, if you will:

 <figure class="img_set center">